Nothing in your cart

 "The available clinical data generally suggest that moderate consumption of the above polyols (sugar alcohol) is not harmful to human metabolism."

-Research suggests it could create some IBS issues, so if you notice this, then like anything, stop eating it.
+Research suggests it could create some IBS issues, so if you notice this, then like anything, stop consuming them.

 At this stage there’s no major concerns over the safety of sugar alcohols.